 In a political career that began in 1985, Olivia Chow has been one of Canada’s most effective and well known public figures.
 She now leads the Institute’s educational initiatives.
 In 1991, Olivia became the first Asian-born woman elected as a Metro Toronto Councilor.
 She was re-elected to city council five times, serving with distinction for 14 years.
 While at City Hall, she served as Chair of the Community Services Committee and Vice Chair of the Toronto Transit Commission (TTC), among other senior responsibilities.
 First elected to Parliament in 2006, Olivia won re-election twice.
 In Parliament, her Early Learning and Child Care Bill laid the legislative foundation for a universal, high quality, affordable and non-profit national childcare program.
 She also pushed for faster family reunification and giving a chance for immigrants to succeed through recognition of foreign credentials and employment initiatives.
 Throughout her career, Olivia has been at the forefront, working for progress for all.
 She has reached across party lines and travelled across the country, forging alliances with municipal and provincial leaders, business and advocacy groups.
 Outside the political sphere, Olivia is known as a tireless spokesperson, fundraiser and champion of numerous charities such as the Canadian Cancer Society and related charities, Centre for Victims of Torture, Asian Community AIDS Service and Culture Link.

 John’s passion for building strong communities has led him to work which spans many worlds including education, community organizing, photography and politics.
-Most recently, John worked for Pathways to Education Canada, strengthening their tutoring programs on a national level.
-He began his formal political engagement working for Congress in the United States where he saw first-hand the benefits that people who can effectively engage the political system derive from it.
+He began his formal political engagement working for Congress in the United States where he saw first-hand the benefits that people who can effectively engage the political system derived from it.
 And, on the flipside—the disadvantages for those who remain on the outside.
 John’s work has all been tied together by a belief in strengthening people’s understanding of the power that they have.
-At Samara, John runs Democracy Talks and is currently tackling the bigger project of enhancing the impact of Samara’s work through community partnerships and programs.
+John pursued this work at Samara Canada and is currently a Senior Advisor at Ryerson's Democratic Engagement Exchange.

 Sean Meagher has been President of Public Interest since 2002.
 During that time, he has managed a host of innovative projects for the not-for-profit and public sectors.
 Sean has also developed public policy in areas as diverse as food security, child poverty, seniors’ services, tax policy, employment programs, youth services, and recreation.
 In the past, Sean has worked as a community organizer, a political staffer and an Internet developer.
 In the early 1990s, Sean was chief of staff to provincial cabinet ministers, including the minister of energy and the government house leader.
 Sean has worked on a variety of community and organizational development projects for: